| Title: | Maxwell Boltzmann Bose Einstein Fermi Dirac Distribution and Destruction Rate Modelling |

 Maximum likelihood estimation consists in maximizing the log-likelihood.

-A numerical optimization is carried out in mledist
+A numerical optimization is carried out in mledist via optim

-to find the best values (see mledist
+to find the best values (see mledist for details).

 For one-inflated distributions, the probability parameter is estimated